choksheak/parse-args/README.md

 4. Typescript typings included.
 5. Easy to understand user interface (hopefully!).
 6. No super advanced features that I will never need.
-7. No confusing syntax, especially with the attachments of values to options (or not).
+7. No confusing syntax, especially with the attachments of values to options (or not) (see below for more details).
 8. Intuitive and straightforward syntax.
 9. Generates the help text automatically in a customizable way.
 10. Able to attach user-specific arguments-checking to the options.